mtkell/mkdocs/open-cmmc-stack/docs/05_identity_access/index.md

 ## ✅ Next Step

-With centralized identity in place, the next phase is deploying user-facing collaboration services like **Nextcloud for file storage** and **Mailcow for secure email**.
+With centralized identity in place, the next phase is deploying user-facing collaboration services like **Nextcloud AIO for file storage** and **Mailcow for secure email**.

 ---